RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 ## Creating a Theme

-We're going to make the theme straight in the Portable Emulationstation's theme folder.
+We're going to make the theme straight in the Portable EmulationStation's theme folder.
 Of course you are free to act directly on the Samba Share, which does not require file copy operations.

-If you use the portable Emulationstation on `F:\` drive, so the path to the themes folder would be `F:\emulationstation\\.emulationstation\themes`.
+If you use the portable EmulationStation on `F:\` drive, so the path to the themes folder would be `F:\emulationstation\\.emulationstation\themes`.

 First, [download the full **Spare** theme from GitHub](https://github.com/mattrixk/es-theme-spare), so you have the images and fonts you need, and also so you have something to reference.